What Are Directional Control Valves, And Why Do You Need One?

 What Are Directional Poppet Valves?

-These kinds of control valves are fitted into housing bores with a threaded connection, which is why they are commonly referred to as cartridge valves.
+These types of control valves are fitted into housing bores with a threaded connection, which is why they are commonly referred to as cartridge valves.
 These valves are suitable for operating situations of up to 1,000bar and can contain a range of seating elements, including balls, poppets and plates.

 Just some of the key features which make these models extremely useful can include: